doublealogic/sql-challenge/README.md

 1. Imported the SQL database into Pandas.
 2. Create a histogram to visualize the most common salary ranges for employees.
 3. Create a bar chart of average salary by title.

+This is all contained in the `Bonus_Analysis.ipynb` file in the `EmployeeSQL` folder.